 Tavistock College places great value in the professional development of all staff.
-All staff receive a comprehensive induction to working at the school and SEND training is part of this
+All staff receive a comprehensive induction to working at the school and SEND training is part of this staff development.
+The SENDCo works closely with senior leadership to ensure that a range of training opportunities are available to both teaching and support staff throughout the year.
+This training is adapted to ensure that it addresses the needs of current students.

-Within our assistant teachers, we have Higher Level Assistant Teachers whose specialist training has provided a deeper understanding of the following areas of SEND. \cdot Cognition & Learning \cdot Communication & Interaction \cdot Social, Emotional & Mental Health \cdot Sensory, Physical & Medical Disabilities.
+Within our assistant teachers, we have Higher Level Assistant Teachers whose specialist training has provided a deeper understanding of the following areas of SEND. · Cognition & Learning · Communication & Interaction · Social, Emotional & Mental Health · Sensory, Physical & Medical Disabilities.
 Our assistant teachers regularly attend internal and external professional development.